Image Can Bring Your Memory Back: A Novel Multi-Modal Guided Attack against Image Generation Model Unlearning: Introduction

 \section{Introduction}

-The emergence of image generation models (IGMs), exemplified by Stable Diffusion (SD)~\cite{rombach2022high}, has significantly enhanced the quality and variety of AI-generated visual content.
-These models have been successfully employed across various domains, including digital art creation, multimedia generation, and visual storytelling \cite{cvprw/ART-v,cvpr/GenTron,cvpr/SCEdit,nips/4Diffusion}, boosting the innovations for creative professionals.
-Nonetheless, their rapid advancement has simultaneously intensified ethical, societal, and legal concerns, specifically regarding potential misuse in generating harmful, misleading, or copyright-infringing content \cite{cvpr/FMN,ccs/UnsafeDiffusion,cvpr/SLD,rando2022red}.
-Consequently, ensuring robust safety and trustworthiness mechanisms within these generative frameworks has emerged as an urgent imperative.
+The emergence of image generation models (IGMs), such as Stable Diffusion~\citep{cvpr/SD}, has greatly advanced the quality and diversity of AI-generated visual content.
+IGMs are now widely used in digital art, multimedia creation, and visual storytelling~\citep{cvpr/GenTron,nips/4Diffusion}.
+However, their rapid adoption also raises serious ethical and legal concerns, particularly regarding the misuse of these models to generate harmful, misleading, or infringing content~\citep{ccs/UnsafeDiffusion,cvpr/SLD}.
+Consequently, ensuring robust safety and trustworthiness mechanisms within these generative frameworks has emerged as an urgent imperative~\citep{wang2025fast,wang2024public}.

-Among different lines of efforts, machine unlearning (MU) has recently gained growing prominence~\cite{iccv/ESD,nips/AdvUnlearn,nips/DUO,nips/SIU}.
-It aims to remove sensitive concepts (e.g., nudity, violence, and copyrighted materials) from the IGMs, prohibiting the generation of sensitive or problematic content while maintaining the model's general capability of producing benign and high-quality outputs~\cite{cvpr/SLD, iccv/ac, wacv/UCE}.
-Recent IGM unlearning (IGMU) methods utilize diverse strategies, including fine-tuning~\cite{iccv/ESD,cvpr/FMN}, targeted concept removal~\cite{wacv/UCE,eccv/RECE,iccv/TIME}, negative prompting~\cite{cvpr/SLD}, and adversarial filtering~\cite{nips/AdvUnlearn,eccv/RECE,aaai/DoCo}.
+Among different lines of efforts, machine unlearning (MU) has recently gained growing prominence~\citep{nips/AdvUnlearn,nips/DUO,nips/SIU}.
+It aims to remove sensitive concepts (e.g., nudity, violence, and copyrighted materials) from the IGMs, prohibiting the generation of sensitive or problematic content while maintaining the model's general capability of producing benign and high-quality outputs~\citep{cvpr/SLD, iccv/ac, wacv/UCE}.
+Recent IGM unlearning (IGMU) methods utilize diverse strategies, including fine-tuning~\citep{iccv/ESD,cvpr/FMN}, targeted concept removal~\citep{wacv/UCE,eccv/RECE,iccv/TIME}, negative prompting~\citep{cvpr/SLD}, and adversarial filtering~\citep{nips/AdvUnlearn,eccv/RECE,aaai/DoCo}.
 They have proven effective in safety protection of contemporary IGMs, enforcing compliance with ethical guidelines and legal standards.